Viewing this page on your device?

 Most children nowadays need some encouragement to get away from their screens and get active.
 Going to the park, playing outdoors, and engaging in gross motor games and sports are great ways to improve your child's endurance, strength and core stability.

-To help your child develop core stability, it is best to choose activities that will require a low level of exertion for a slightly longer period of time, rather than doing lots of high resistance exercises at a fast pace.
+To help your child develop core stability, it is best to choose activities that will require a low level of exertion for a slightly longer period of time, rather than doing lots of high resistance exercises at a faster pace.

 Activities which emphasize control and endurance are better for core stability than those that emphasize force/strength and speed.